Jordan Simmons goes from dark days at USC to a bright future with the Seahawks

 The Seahawks have obvious close ties to USC — Simmons recalls meeting Pete Carroll at a camp there while in the ninth grade.

-And according to Simmons, the Seahawks were one of the teams to show the most interest in him following his promising showing at USC’s Pro Day in 2017 (Intriguingly, the then-Raiders assistant who reportedly convinced Oakland to sign him as an undrafted free agent was former Seahawks tight end Mike Tice).
+And according to Simmons, the Seahawks were one of the teams to show the most interest in him after his promising showing at USC’s Pro Day in 2017.
+Intriguingly, the then-Raiders assistant who reportedly convinced Oakland to sign him as an undrafted free agent was former Seahawks tight end Mike Tice.

-But how Simmons played in the preseason helped seal the deal.
+But how Simmons played in the exhibition season helped seal the deal.

-“The credit goes to (Seahawks general manager) John (Schneider) and Pete,’’ Seattle offensive line coach Mike Solari said this week.
+“The credit goes to (Seahawks general manager) John (Schneider) and Pete,’’ Solari said.
 “They really liked what he did in the preseason games with Oakland and really liked his foundational strength, his ability to move at the line of scrimmage.
 That’s an important part of our offense.’’

-Indeed, it didn’t take a real keen scouting eye to see that Simmons looked the part, listed at 6-4, 339.
+Indeed, it didn’t take a real keen scouting eye to see that Simmons looked the part, listed at 6-foot-4, 339 pounds.

 But much else about Simmons was a mystery when he entered the NFL.